Blisworth: Quarrying

 Further iron ore quarries were opened to the west of the village in about 1873, operating to the north of the Gayton Road until 1895 and south of the road from 1895 to about 1913.
 Horse Tramways connected these quarries eastwards to the canal and westwards to the railway.
 A new quarry operated to the south of these in 1942 and 1943 and between 1954 and 1967.
 This was the only iron quarry at Blisworth to use mechanical diggers.
 They were electric and diesel-powered.
 The quarry was connected by standard gauge steam-operated tramway to sidings on the railway at Gayton south of Blisworth Junction on the line to Towcester.
 The ore was taken to Scunthorpe and South Wales for smelting.
 A few traces of all of these quarries remain mainly in the form of depressed field levels and some buildings connected with the later quarry.

 Lastly, another limestone quarry was opened near Rectory Farm west of the Towcester Road to provide stone for use in connection with construction of the M1 motorway.
 This remains and is now a nature reserve.

+Notable people

+Christian singer-songwriter Graham Kendrick (born 1950) was born at Blisworth.